-Some of you may be surprised to be asked for supporting documentation when crediting your VeraCash account.
-In this case, anti-money laundering rules apply, so proof of the source of your funds will be required in the following instances:
+Some of you may be surprised to be asked for supporting documentation when topping up your VeraCash® account.
+Anti-money laundering rules apply here, so proof of the source of your funds will be required in the following instances:

 Is my information secure?

-Obviously we do not sell your personal information to any other business organization.
-It will remain exclusively in the custody of VeraCash and our e-banking partner PFS.
-Only the authorities will be able to access it in the event of criminal proceedings, which is extremely rare.
+Obviously we do not sell your personal information to any other business organisation.
+It will remain exclusively in the custody of VeraCash® and our e-banking partner PFS.
+Only the authorities will be able to access it if it is required for criminal proceedings, which is extremely rare.

 Now you know everything!

-At this point, we hope we have reassured you that VeraCash is taking every measure to offer a sound, secure environment for all.
-For the majority of people who have done nothing wrong – and we have no doubt that you are among them – registration is completely free, with no subscription fees.
+At this point, we hope we have reassured you that VeraCash® is taking every measure to provide a sound, secure environment for all.
+For the majority of people, who have done nothing wrong—and we have no doubt that you are among them—registration is completely free, with no subscription fees.

-And if you still have questions, we are at your disposal via chat, email, phone or Facebook… In short, wherever you go to find us! 😉
+But if you still have any questions, we are at your disposal via chat, email, phone or Facebook… In short, wherever you choose to look for us! 😉

 (1) Many types of businesses are now eligible to AML/CFT efforts, including insurance companies and brokers, provident institutions, supplementary health insurers, insurance, reinsurance and capitalization associations, chartered accountants and employees authorized to exercise the profession of chartered accountant, lawyers, solicitors before courts of appeal, notaries, process servers and more.